ksyselena1/ISST-database/documents/design-journey.md

 > What will your collection be about?
 What types of attributes will you keep track of for the *things* in your catalog?
 1-2 sentences.

 My collection will be about a course catalog for ISST majors.
 There will be attributes for larger categories for the major requirements like Liberal Studies requirement, major-approved elective requirement, major core requirements, etc. These will keep track of each courses that go underneath each category.
+Attribuets: Name of course, number of credits, which requirement is fulfilled, description, professor name.

 ### Target Audience(s) (Milestone 1)
 > Tell us about your target audience(s).